FAQs

 How Do You Deal with a Favorite Person with BPD?

-A favorite person (FP) relationship can be extremely unhealthy due to its codependent nature.
-This dynamic is tough for both the person with BPD and the favorite person.
-If a favorite person is abusive, it’s even harder to detach.
-For the person with BPD, effectively and healthily dealing with a favorite person entails respecting boundaries.
+For the person with BPD, effectively dealing with a favorite person entails respecting boundaries.
 Both theirs and your own.
-It involves prioritizing individuality – don’t be so enmeshed with your favorite person that you lose yourself to them.
-That’s easier said than done but if you start small and keep it in mind as your relationship progresses, it can get easier.
+It involves prioritizing individuality and self-discovery (who are you outside of the relationship?).
+That’s much easier said than done, but if you start small and keep it in mind, it gets a little easier overtime.
 To start small, ensure you have your own hobbies and relationships with others outside of your FP.
-Make it a goal to spend at least a few minutes a day on your own passions.
+Make it a goal to spend just 30 minutes a day on your own goals or hobbies.
 Aim to go out with other people a handful of times a month.
-Don’t try to let them become your own world, don’t aim to make yourself their entire world.
-If they’re already your own world, take small gradually steps to unhook yourself.
-If that feels impossible, it’s worth looking in DBT or another form a therapy.
-If you need more help, you can check out this blog post.
+We highly recommend you look into DBT or another form a therapy.
+If you’d like more info or tips, see our Complete Guide to Favorite Person Relationships.

 How Do I Detach From My FP?